-3.4 Recommendations from the 2017-2018 Annual Report
+3.4 Recommendations from the 2018-2019 Annual Report

-In the 2017-2018 Annual Report, it was recommended:
+In the 2018-2019 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at Silver Fern Farms Ltd in the 2018-2019 year continue at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+- 1. THAT in the first instance, monitoring of consented activities at Silver Fern Farms Ltd in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
 THAT the annually reviewed integrated land management plan considers how to further prevent increases to nitrate in groundwater. - 4.
-THAT monitoring bore(s) down gradient of bore MP5 are installed in the 2019/20 year to fulfil the requirements of condition 8, consent 2260-3.1.
+THAT monitoring bore(s) down gradient of bore MP5 are installed in the 2019-2020 year to fulfil the requirements of condition 8, consent 2260-3.1. - 5.
+THAT physicochemical monitoring for the same parameters tested at bore MP5 is included in the new monitoring bore(s) following their installation in the 2019-2020 year. - 6.
+THAT continuous water level monitoring is installed in the new monitoring bore(s) following their installation in the 2019-2020 year.